Blog/Policy Brief/Immigration/Legal Avenues

 3| International graduates of American universities make up an increasing share of the U.S. high-skilled workforce

 America’s highly skilled foreign-born workforce is increasingly made up of individuals who have earned an American education.
-In 2018, more than half of all advanced STEM degrees awarded by U.S. colleges and universities went to international graduates.
+Since 2008, about 44% of of all advanced STEM degrees awarded by U.S. colleges and universities have gone to international graduates, and about 46% of all advanced degrees awarded to international graduates were in STEM fields.

 The United States has invested significantly in these graduates, and they are well-prepared to contribute those skills to the economy here.
 Allowing and encouraging them to stay should be a top priority, instead of sending them away to contribute those skills elsewhere.